I was particularly interested in Riga because one of the members of our long-time ski club was from there.

 This all took place at the beginning of the 20th century, so it indicates how long remnants of the guild system held on in Riga, a Hanseatic city long under German influence.

 The children's dance troupe "Dzintarins" charmed us by their spirited renditions of Latvian folk dances.
 I couldn't find any English-language information about them on the WWW, but the troupe has been in existence since 1953.
+Click to view a YouTube video of an outdoor performance similar to what we saw.

 These youngsters, who range in age from 3 to teenagers, were exceptional.
 I took about 100 pictures and was hard put to narrow it down to just a few.
 Click to see more pictures.
 This was one of the high points of our entire trip.